industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 FAILURE: Build failed with an exception.
 ```

-## What Java Version is currently supported?
+## What Java version is currently supported?

-The Trusted Connector used to be built using OpenJDK 8 and Oracle's JDK 8.
+The Trusted Connector uses OpenJDK 11.

-Starting with version 2.0.0, both build process and runtime have been adapted for **OpenJDK 11**, which is now the recommended platform.